Sister Of N. Korean Leader Pays Respects Panmunjom Meeting - UrduPoint

 Sister Of N. Korean Leader Pays Respects Panmunjom Meeting

-The sister of North Korean leader Kim Jong Un on Wednesday delivered a condolence message for former South Korean first lady Lee He-ho, the first high-level contact between the two countries in months
+The sister of North Korean leader Kim Jong Un on Wednesday delivered a condolence message at a funeral service for former South Korean first lady Lee He-ho, the first high-level contact between the two countries in months

-Seoul, (UrduPoint / Pakistan Point News - APP - 12th Jun, 2019 ) :The sister of North Korean leader Kim Jong Un on Wednesday delivered a condolence message for former South Korean first lady Lee He-ho, the first high-level contact between the two countries in months.

 Kim Yo Jong, who holds a powerful position in the reclusive state, delivered the message, and flowers, on her brother's behalf at a meeting with South Korean officials at Panmunjom in the demilitarised zone.